ArihantKhaitan/Fitness_app/README.md

-# 🏋️‍♂️ AI-Powered Weight Loss Tracker App
+# 🏋️‍♂️ Weight Loss Tracker App

-A beautifully designed Flutter app that helps users monitor and achieve their weight goals.
+A beautifully designed Flutter android app that helps users monitor and achieve their weight goals.
 Includes features like daily health tips, weight history charts, goal setting, Firebase integration, and more — all wrapped in a dark modern UI.
 Ideal for anyone pursuing a healthier lifestyle.

 ## 🚀 Features